Team Enablement through the Spirit of Play - Optimising Adult Learning

 Figure 1.0 The Adult Learning Cycle – Psychology of Transformation (Ortigas, 1994; Ortigas Perez, 2008)

-Role of Leaders ad Facilitators:
+Role of Leaders as Facilitators

 Flattening Hierarchical Structures through Play

-environments, structured play such as role-switching exercises, improvisational games, or collaborative problem-solving challenges allow individuals to showcase skills without the constraints of formal authority.
+Games provide a natural mechanism for flattening hierarchical structures by shifting focus away from titles and positions toward capabilities and contributions.
+In productivity-focused environments, structured play such as role-switching exercises, improvisational games, or collaborative problem-solving challenges allow individuals to showcase skills without the constraints of formal authority.
 Research in organizational psychology highlights that these playful contexts accelerate trust-building and interpersonal familiarity, enabling teams to “get to know each other quickly” in ways that traditional introductions or meetings cannot (Mukerjee & Metiu, 2021).
 By removing the weight of hierarchy, games democratize participation, allowing latent talents to surface and fostering a culture where insight and creativity are valued over positional power.

 Raising Awareness of Creativity and Innovation in an AI World